 How Advising Works for an IDM

-- Both directors of undergraduate studies must agree to an initial list of courses that you will take in the two departments and must jointly approve any subsequent changes to the course of study.
+- Both directors of undergraduate studies must agree to an initial list of courses that you will take in the two departments, and both advisors and both directors must jointly approve any subsequent changes to the course of study.

 - An IDM must be planned early in your undergraduate career; an IDM will not be approved in your senior year.